 These Vegan Cookies ‘N’ Cream Pancakes are divine, healthy, naturally sweetened and oil-free!
 Such a delicious breakfast and the Oreo cookies are homemade cookie crumbles!

-I first saw this idea on Erika’s blog, The Pancake Princess.
+I first saw this cookies and cream pancake idea on Erika’s blog, The Pancake Princess.
 I love pancakes and I love Erika.
-You must check out her incredible blog of a million pancake recipes and delicious baked goods.
-She is one talented lady!
-She has several vegan recipes to choose from.
 So, when I saw her vegan Cookies ‘N’ Cream pancakes, I knew I had to try them.
 They are delicious.
-I had to adapt the recipe quite a bit to suit my own dietary choices, but I was definitely inspired by the Cookies ‘N’ Cream pancake idea!
-Her original recipe can be found here.
+I created a completely new recipe to suit my own dietary choices, but I was definitely inspired by the Cookies ‘N’ Cream pancake idea!

 I swapped out the oil for my roasted pecan butter.
 Ever since I discovered the magic of what pecan butter did for my Pecan Butter Chocolate Chip Cookies (the best darn chocolate chip cookies on the planet!), I pretty much decided I will be using it going forward for A LOT of baking, instead of oils or vegan butters.
 It’s magic, I tell ya!
 Why?
 Because it is creamy, buttery, slightly sweet and imparts a richer flavor than butter or oil can do.

-So, here you go, Healthy Vegan Cookies ‘N’ Cream Pancakes!
+So, here you go, Healthy Vegan Cookies ‘N’ Cream Pancakes or Oreo Pancakes, whatever you want to call them!

 Vegan Cookies ‘N’ Cream Pancakes